molmod/tamkin/doc/tutorial/install.rst

 Disclaimer
 ==========

-TAMkin is developed and tested on modern Linux environments.
-The installation and usage will therefore be relatively easy on Linux.
-If you want to use TAMkin on other operating systems such as Windows or OSX, you should have a minimal computer geek status to get it working, and this document may provide at best some clues.
-We are always interested in hearing from your installation adventures.

-Also note that TAMkin undergoes regular updates and improvements.
-You are supposed to simply check out the latests development version and try it out.
-There may be obvious and obscure bugs, although we try hard to get the code as reliable as possible.
-TAMkin is bundled with a large set of unit tests to validate the code, but that does not mean bugs are impossible.
-Note that this is Open Source software and that no warranty of any kind is implied or expressed.
+TAMkin is mainly developed and tested on Linux systems.
+If you run any other operating system, some of the instructions below may not work.

 MolMod dependency